pythonforalayman/pythonforalayman.github.io/_posts/2017-03-03-context-managers.markdown

 ---
 # Context Managers

 A ContextManager only keeps the object active in its scope.
-These are useful for file IO as you never have to remember to .close() your files.
-This prevents memory leaks and is all around healthier for files.
-If your code throws an exception, your file will still get closed.
+You can create custom Context Managers or utilize default ones.
+File IO context managers are useful as you never have to remember to **`.close()`** your files.
+This prevents memory leaks and it is all around healthier for files.
+If your code throws an exception, your file will still get closed, something that would not happen if you were just using **`.close()`**

 ## File IO Context Manager
 ### Syntax